This section provides information on how you can influence thematic reports drafted by Special Procedures.

 You will need to present strong evidence to a particular Special Procedure to show why there is a need for the report, including through information submitted for communications.

-Secondly, when a Special Procedure is about to prepare a report, they usually ask for submissions from civil society and other actors (published on their website).
+Secondly, when a Special Procedure is about to prepare a report, they usually ask for submissions from civil society and other actors.
+The calls for input are published on the OHCHR website and also circulated in the weekly OHCHR civil society newsletter.

 While the report will usually have a global perspective and so will not focus on one single country, by submitting information, you can influence the content of the report.